Impurity Self-Trapping in Lattice Bose systems

-Together, these observations reveal a clear dichotomy in how impurity localizes in correlated Bose-Hubbard model, as shown in Fig.~\ref{fig:phase_diagram}.
-In the compressible superfluid bath ($U_{\mathrm{b}}/t \lesssim 16.7$), localization is a continuous process: increasing $|U_{\mathrm{ib}}|/t$ gradually suppresses coherent winding and compresses the dressing cloud, producing the smooth crossover from light polarons to heavy polarons and ultimately to saturated-bubble (repulsive) or bound-cluster (attractive) states.
-We refer to this mechanism as \emph{interaction-driven winding-collapse polaron localization}.
+Together, these observations reveal a clear dichotomy in how a single impurity self-traps in the two-dimensional Bose--Hubbard model, as summarized in Fig.~\ref{fig:phase_diagram}.
+In the compressible superfluid bath ($U_{\mathrm{b}}/t \lesssim 16.7$), self-trapping is continuous: increasing $|U_{\mathrm{ib}}|/t$ progressively suppresses coherent impurity winding and compresses the dressing cloud, yielding a smooth crossover from light to heavy polarons and, at strong coupling, to a saturated bubble (repulsive) or a bound cluster (attractive) state.
+We refer to this route as \emph{interaction-driven, winding-collapse self-trapping}.

-In contrast, when impurity-bath coupling $U_{\mathrm{ib}}/t$ is held fixed and bath interaction $U_{\mathrm{b}}/t$ is increased across the SF–MI transition, the bath compressibility—not impurity-bath coupling strength—controls localization.
-Polaronic dressing collapses abruptly upon entering the incompressible regime, and the impurity instead undergoes an abrupt transition from a mobile nearly-free defect to a pinned localized defect carrying an integer excess ($+1$) or deficit ($-1$) of bath occupation.
-We refer this as the \emph{compressibility-controlled localization} mechanism.
+In contrast, along vertical cuts at fixed $U_{\mathrm{ib}}/t=8.0$, increasing $U_{\mathrm{b}}/t$ across the SF--MI transition renders the impurity evolution \emph{compressibility controlled}: as the bath compressibility is quenched, long-wavelength density redistribution and polaronic dressing collapse, and the SF polaron is converted into a weakly dressed, nearly free defect on entering the MI. \emph{Within the incompressible MI}, further increasing $|U_{\mathrm{ib}}|/t$ drives a distinct quantized-defect regime in which the impurity binds and pins a vacancy (repulsive) or particle (attractive) excitation, signaled by an integer bath-occupation change $\Delta N_{\mathrm b}=\pm1$.
+We refer to this two-stage mechanism as \emph{compressibility-controlled self-trapping}.

-These two localization routes—continuous, interaction-driven winding-collapse in a superfluid bath and compressibility-controlled localization across the SF–MI transition, which at strong bath interaction (deep MI regiem) culminates in quantized defect formation—constitute two fundamentally distinct paradigms of impurity physics in strongly correlated bosonic matter.
+These two routes—a continuous, interaction-driven winding-collapse mechanism in the superfluid and a compressibility-controlled route that converts the impurity into a weakly dressed, nearly free defect on entering the Mott insulator at intermediate coupling—define two fundamentally distinct paradigms of impurity self-trapping in strongly correlated lattice bosons.